mglt/draft-mglt-ipsecme-diet-esp/draft-ietf-ipsecme-diet-esp.md

 This section follows the same structure as Tunnel Mode but applies to Transport Mode, where the IP header remains not compressed.

-### Json representation in Transport mode
+### Json Representation in Transport Mode

-In Transport Mode, since the IP header remains not compressed, only the UDP payload and ESP fields are compressed.
+In Transport Mode, since the IP header remains not compressed, only the UDP header fields in the IIP payload and the ESP header fields are compressed.
 The new IANA-defined CDAs are applied as follows: "checksum" is used for the UDP checksum, meaning it is recalculated at decompression rather than transmitted. "compute-length" eliminates the UDP Length field, as it can be inferred from the payload size. "padding" ensures ESP padding aligns with 8-bit boundaries. "not-sent" is applied to the IPv6 and ESP Next Header fields because their values are predictable.
 The UDP Source and Destination Ports use "LSB" compression, reducing overhead by sending only the least significant bits.
 The ESP SPI and Sequence Number are compressed similarly using "LSB" with an MSB mask.
 Since the IP header is retained, the Source and Destination IPv6 Addresses are fully transmitted using "sent-value".

 ~~~json
 [